Integrated Domestic and Family Violence Services Program

 Who benefits?

-The program provides women and children with support to escape and recover from violence and abuse and improve their outcomes.
-Support is provided through ongoing practical and emotional support for victims living through the abuse and for victims who have escaped the abuser.
-The program also works with the perpetrators, as long as it doesn’t compromise the safety and wellbeing of victims and other family members.
+The IDFVS program provides women and children with support to escape and recover from violence and abuse and improve their outcomes.
+Support is provided through ongoing practical and emotional support for victim-survivors living through the abuse and for those who have left the violent and controlling relationship.
+The program also works with the person using violence, as long as it doesn’t compromise the safety and wellbeing of victim-survivors and other family members.

 Services and support are also provided directly to children, as negotiated and agreed to by their parents.
 These services can include: